Pet Insurance

 Kidney failure most often affects senior cats but can be treated with special fluids, special diets, and medications.
 The kidneys are most important in that they filter waste from the blood.
 If they don’t function well, waste products can build up to dangerously high blood levels.

 Chronic kidney disease may take a few months or years before your pup shows symptoms.
-Existing damage can’t be reversed, but with proper treatment, dogs with as little as 5% kidney function can survive.
+Existing damage can’t be reversed, but dogs with as little as 5% kidney function can survive with proper treatment.

 If your pup has been diagnosed with kidney disease, you’ll need to visit your vet every few months or more frequently.
 Changes to the diet by supplementing fish oil and lowering phosphorous level intake may help prevent kidney disease from worsening.
 Special diets made specifically for dogs with kidney disease are usually prescribed.